AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-planning.md

 * Maintain your current Adobe Analytics implementation alongside your new Customer Journey Analytics implementation for a specific time frame (for example, 1 year).
 You can decommission the Adobe Analytics implementation after you have sufficient data in Customer Journey Analytics.

-## Step 4: Plan data mapping to the XDM schema
+## Step 5: Plan data mapping to the XDM schema

 Working with your data team, identify your organization's ideal schema design for Customer Journey Analytics, then determine how you will map eVars and Props to XDM.

-## Step 5: Plan user onboarding
+## Step 6: Plan user onboarding

-## Step 6: Port the reporting API usage
+## Step 7: Port the reporting API usage

 Port the reporting API usage from the Adobe Analytics reporting API to the Customer Journey Analytics reporting API.

-The Customer Journey Analytics reporting API is the same format, but a different endpoint.
+The Customer Journey Analytics reporting API is in the same format, but uses a different endpoint.

-## Step 7: Plan Data Feeds and Data Warehouse replacements
+## Step 8: Plan Data Feeds and Data Warehouse replacements

 If you currently use Data Feeds or Data Warehouse in Adobe Analytics, use the following table to learn about the various export options available in Customer Journey Analytics: